vtex/faststore/apps/docs/docs/tutorials/gatsby/04 - Understanding the project structure.md

 ---
 id: 4
-title: "Part 3: Understanding the project structure"
+title: 'Part 3: Understanding the project structure'
-sidebar_label: "3.
-Understanding the project structure"
+sidebar_label: '3.
+Understanding the project structure'
 pagination_label: Part 3
 ---

-*Find out how to organize your FastStore + Gatsby project and get to know our recommended conventions for naming files and folders.*
+_Find out how to organize your FastStore + Gatsby project and get to know our recommended conventions for naming files and folders._

 ---